ezoehunt/alopex-protos/tabzero/README.md

 * Interface details are simplified - not all elements are visible in this prototype - so you can focus on the overall flow.
 * For demonstration purposes, Tabs are color-coded so you can make a connection between the opened Tabs and their presence in the Tab Manager.
 * The prototype includes a Status Bar, so you'll see 2 of them stacked on each other.
+* The protoype doesn't include the minimizing search bar - you'll have to imagine this.

 ## How you can help